zhonghan721/tp/docs/DeveloperGuide.md

 ### Customer Edit Command

-**Overview:**
+#### Overview

 The `customer edit` command is used to edit an existing Customer with at least one of the information fields specified by the user, namely the customer's `Name`, `Phone`, `Email` or/and `Address`.

 The format for the `customer edit` command can be found [here](UserGuide.md#update-customer-details).

-**Feature details:**

-1. The user specifies the customer id of the `Customer` to be edited, followed by at least one of the information fields to be edited,`Name`, `Phone`, `Email` or/and `Address`. e.g.(`customer edit 1 --name John --phone 92149601`)
-2. If no fields are provided, an error message will prompt the user to key in at least one of the fields.
-3. If the customer id provided is negative or zero, an error message will prompt the user to key in an unsigned positive integer.
-4. The customer id provided is then cross-referenced with the stored customer list in `Model` to ensure that it corresponds to an existing `Customer`.
-If the customer id is not tied to any `Customer`, an error message will inform the user that that is the case.
-5. If the details provided exactly match the details of the `Customer` that was specified, an error message will inform the user that the customer already exists in the address book.
+#### Feature Details

+1. The user executes the `customer edit` command.
+2. If the user is not logged in during command execution, a `CommandException` will be thrown.
+3. If the provided `ID` does not match any of the existing Customer IDs, a `CommandException` will be thrown.
+4. If the edits result in a duplicate Customer, a `CommandException` will be thrown.
-6. If all the previous steps are completed without exceptions, the fields of the `Customer` that was specified will be updated with the new information provided by the user.
+5. If the command completes successfully, the Customer will be edited with the new information provided by the user.

 The following activity diagram shows the logic of a user editing a customer's information: